mattboy115/wimsy113/README.md

-- 🔭 I’m currently working on various open source projects as well as graduatinng from WeCanCodeIt
+- 🔭 I’m currently working on various open source projects
 - 🌱 I’m currently learning Full Stack Functional Java
 - 💬 Ask me about UX Design, Front End Development, and Operation Code
+- 🔭 Recent We Can Code It Graduate
 - 📫 How to reach me: The links at the bottom of the page!